clamjohnston/martianized/README.md

 ## About The Project

-Martianized is a color scheme I created for the Zed text editor.
-It features a light and dark variant.
+Martianized is a dark color scheme I created for the Zed text editor.

 ### Installation